 Preheat the oven to 400 degrees F.

 Cut a 3/4-inch wide strip off each side of the pastry and reserve.
-Roll out the pastry sheet on a lightly floured work surface to a 10-inch square and transfer to a sheet pan or cookie sheet.
+Roll out the pastry sheet on a lightly floured work surface to a 10-inch square.
 Brush the edges of the square with the egg.
 Working with 1 strip at a time, stand the strips along the edges of the pastry square and crimp where they meet.
 You want to create a shallow box, where the pastry square is the base and the 4 strips are the walls.
-Overlap the strips at the corners, stretching them, if necessary, to complete the walls of the box.
+Overlap the strips at the corners, stretching them if necessary to complete the walls of the box.
 Brush the border with the egg.
 Pierce the center of the pastry all over with fork.
 Bake until the pastry is golden brown, about 20 minutes.
 Transfer to a rack and cool completely.